 Since 2009, FAA and EUROCONTROL have produced joint comparisons of operational performance measures using common data and common metrics.
-For 2013, the benchmark comparison is performed under a Memorandum of Cooperation between the United States of America and the European Union.
-The reports provide a comparative operational performance assessment between Europe and the US using Key Performance Indicators (KPIs) of flight efficiency, delay, and system variability that have been harmonized by both groups.
-The ability to work with harmonized KPIs fosters a unique opportunity for both organizations to learn each other's strengths and identify opportunities for improvement across all phases of flight.
+For 2015, the benchmark comparison is performed under a Memorandum of Cooperation between the United States of America and the European Union.
+The report provides demonstrated examples of the KPIs listed in the 2016 ICAO Global Air Navigation Plan (GANP).
 External factors such as weather, demand and airport capacity that are key drivers of operational performance are also reported.
-For more information, contact: John Gulding, Manager, Strategic Analysis and Benchmarking
+For more information, please contact: John Gulding, Manager, ATO/Strategic Analysis.

 Latest FAA/European Benchmark Report